reem-sab/doc-sentinel-ai/README.md

 **Doc-Sentinel AI** is a CI/CD-integrated tool that automatically audits your documentation on every code change, catching drift between your code and your docs before anything ships.

-Built by a Senior Technical Writer who got tired of waiting for someone else to solve documentation debt.

 ---

 ## 🎯 The Problem